Arm Lift - Arm Liposuction – Boston South Shore

 Are you considering an arm lift?

-“Arm lift surgery is an important decision and I understand you have many questions.
-Why not get the conversation started?”Christine A. Hamori, MD, FACS
+“Arm lift surgery is an important decision and we understand you have many questions.
+Why not get the conversation started?”Christine A. Hamori, MD, FACS Christine A. DiEdwardo, MD, FACS